puzzle/ansible-training/content/labs/07.0/_index.en.md

 ### Task 1
 - Search the ansible-galaxy for a nginx role
 - Install such a nginx role using `ansible-galaxy`
-- Create a tar.gz file `nginx.tar.gz` with the content of the role using an ansible ad hoc command
+- Create a tar.gz file `nginx.tar.gz` with the content of the role using an Ansible ad hoc command

 ### Task 2
 - Remove the nginx role using `ansible-galaxy`